 5. User Review of Sidify Music Converter

 Browsing forums and reviews from Trustpilot, I conclude the frequently used words by users when rating Sidify, covering both good and bad reviews.
-Besides, it got 4.2 on Trustpilot.
+Besides, it got 4.1 on Trustpilot (ratings can change over time).

 By looking at the most frequently occurring words in the positive reviews, we can see that Sidify is simple and easy to use.